echobom/UERANSIM-wiki/Development-Guideline.md

 ### Build and Compile

-Build instructions in [Installation Wiki](https://github.com/aligungr/UERANSIM/wiki/Installation) is **not** required for developers.
+Build instructions written in [Installation Wiki](https://github.com/aligungr/UERANSIM/wiki/Installation) is **not** required for developers.
 You should be able to build normally inside of Clion C++ IDE.
 You can also build in Debug mode, and/or utilize the debugger.

+If you *add*, *remove* or *rename* a source file, make sure click `Reload CMake Project`.
+This action is not required for in file changes.

 ---